-The Areas of Financial Resources Management and Planning, Budget and Resource Coordination submit monthly reports to Executive Management covering the Organization's current financial position, the likelihood that financial and budgetary plans will be achieved, and the risks attached.
+The Areas of Financial Resources Management (FRM) and Planning, Budget and Institutional Development (PBI) submit monthly reports to Executive Management covering the Organization's current financial position, the likelihood that financial and budgetary plans will be achieved, and the risks attached.
 These reports are discussed in detail in order that the members of Executive Management have appropriate and comprehensive information necessary to the decision-making process.
+In addition, a corporate Performance Management Assessment process (PMA) is conducted semi-annually, which involves the Executive Management, Entity Managers, and technical staff to assess progress towards the program of work and the Strategic Plan.